 Anticipated starting date: 1 May 2024 (with some flexibility).

 Applications: Interested candidates should apply in writing using the application form, and include a letter of motivation, a Curriculum Vitae, a writing sample in English (preferably in an area relevant to the project), a completed application form (download here) and contact information for at least two references; the application should be sent by e-mail to the Head of Human Resources, at email@example.com.

 Diversity & Inclusiveness: The HCCH strives to implement measures relating to diversity, equity, and inclusion in the recruitment of staff, including to actively seek appropriate representation across geographic regions, and from underrepresented Member States, as well as across genders.

-Process: The short-listed candidates whose applications are retained will be invited to an interview with a Selection Committee which will include the Secretary General and/or the DSG and other Members of the PB.
+Process: The short-listed candidates whose applications are retained will be invited to an interview with a Selection Committee.

 Disclaimer: The PB reserves the right not to make any appointment to this vacancy, to make an appointment at a lower grade, or to make an appointment with a modified job description.